Get Tangem

 Conclusion

-In theory, sharding technology can finally solve the blockchain trilemma if it is able to resolve its flaws.
+In theory, sharding technology can finally solve the blockchain trilemma if it can resolve its flaws.
 If it does, it will become possible to scale blockchains without sacrificing decentralization or security.